growingspaghetti/growingspaghetti.github.io/src/introduction.md

 </div>

 📖 Princeton University, Algorithms (4th Edition)\
 I haven't read it but it seems Algorithms in a Nutshell and this book are famous ones for programmers (not for mathematicians).
+It seems to me that you wouldn't want this book if you already have Introduction to Algorithms, 3rd Edition.

  * <a href="https://algs4.cs.princeton.edu/24pq/" target="_blank">2.4 Priority Queues</a>